theany-org/clockman/CONTRIBUTING.md

-# Contributing to TrackIt
+# Contributing to Clockman

-Thank you for your interest in contributing to TrackIt We welcome contributions from developers of all skill levels.
+Thank you for your interest in contributing to Clockman We welcome contributions from developers of all skill levels.
 This guide will help you get started.

 ## Table of Contents